chenboran/firesight-wiki-clone/op-threshold.md

 * **type** Default value is `THRESH_BINARY`.
 * **thresh** Threshold value, normally between 0 and 255.
 Default is `OTSU`, which will add the THRESH_OTSU flag to **type** for automatic thresholding using [Otsu's method](http://en.wikipedia.org/wiki/Otsu's_method).
 See Example 5.
 * **maxval** For THRESH_BINARY and THRESH_BINARY_INV, the replacement value for the type.
 Default is `255`, which is ideal for creating image masks for 8-bit images.
+* **gray** Default is `true`, which converts image to grayscale.
+If `false`, each channel will be thresholded, unless Otsu's method is chosen, in which the image is autoatically converted to grayscale.
+(FireSight only)

 _FireSight_ only:
 * **gray** Default value is `true`, which converts input image to grayscale before threshold